rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

   - Use clear and simple language, Have a conversation with the user
   - Ensure the instruction is visible to all users
     -  By not moving the form fields up or down when displaying validation
-    -  Display instruction at the right place, directly below the field in error, replacing the bottom helper text if present
+    -  Display instruction at the right place
+      -  For a singular form element, directly below the field in error, replacing the bottom helper text if present
+      -  For a group of elements such a form group of checkboxes, below the fieldset container
   - Display it using meaningful colors and iconography
   - Display the validation within the context of the action
   - Consider placing helpful formatting instruction above the input if that formatting instruction will remain helpful to your users during error resolution